sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 # Concise SWID Data Definition

-The following is a CDDL representation of the ISO-19770-2:2015 {{SWID}} XML schema definition of SWID tags.
-This representation includes every SWID tag fields and attribute and thus supports all SWID tag use cases.
+The following is a CDDL representation of the ISO/IEC 19770-2:2015 {{SWID}} XML schema definition of SWID tags.
+This representation includes every SWID tag field and attribute and thus supports all SWID tag use cases.
 The CamelCase notation used in the XML schema definition is changed to a hyphen-separated notation (e.g. ResourceCollection is named resource-collection in the CoSWID data definition).
 This deviation from the original notation used in the XML representation reduces ambiguity when referencing